 - There is no recognition of health insurance previously held abroad

-Read more about Returning to Ireland and buying private health insurance.
+Read more about returning to Ireland and buying private health insurance.

-How do I apply to the Nursing Home Support Scheme (NHSS)?
+How do I apply for the Fair Deal Scheme?

-If you, or a family member, plan to return to Ireland and are in need of nursing home care, you may be able to apply to the Nursing Home Support Scheme.
-The scheme, also known as the “Fair Deal”, gives financial support to people who need long-term nursing home care.
+If you, or a family member return to Ireland and need financial support for nursing home care, you may be able to apply to the Nursing Home Support Scheme (NHSS), also known as the Fair Deal scheme.